Greenville Literacy Association | News

 In the event of a delay or closing due to inclement weather, please note that Greenville Literacy Association will be listed under Private Schools on WYFF's television broadcast and on the WYFF website.

 The Fall 2016 issue of Tutor Talk is here!
 In this issue, you will find information about our new Friends of GLA initiative and the Books and Brew kick-off, how to sign up to attend a lunch and learn about the implementation of "Career Pathways" into our ABE and ESL programs and of course tutor highlights.
 Read all about it by clicking here or on the image below.

 September was National Literacy Month and Monday, September 26 - Friday, October 1 was National Adult Education and Family Literacy Week.
-We're celebrated by highlighting our students, volunteers and communities in local newspapers.
-We got things started with the article below (click on the picture to read the full article) which was posted in The Greenville News.
+To celebrate, we are highlighting our students, volunteers and communities in local newspapers.
+We kicked things off with the article below (click on the picture to read the full article) which was posted in The Greenville News.

 The article highlights the new Career Pathways adult education initiative and touches on ways in which the community can get involved at GLA.
-Also, featured is our Friends of GLA Kick-off, Books & Brew held at Upstate Craft Beer Co.
+Our Friends of GLA Kick-off, Books & Brew held at Upstate Craft Beer Co. was also featured.